openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 # OpenID for Verifiable Credential Issuance

-The requirements for the Wallet and the Credential Issuer, unless specified otherwise:
+Both the Wallet and the Credential Issuer:

 * MUST support both pre-authorized code flow and authorization code flow.
 * MUST support protocol extensions for the SD-JWT VC credential format profile as defined in (#vc_sd_jwt_profile).